 Did you know that iron deficiency is the most common nutritional deficiency and the leading cause of anemia in the United States?
 Populations that are at higher risk for developing iron deficiency anemia include, but are not limited to, women who are pregnant, breastfeeding women, and women of childbearing age.
 There are many health concerns that can arise from having an iron deficiency.
 We surely do not want you to experience them.
-Whether you are deficient or deficiency free, everyone can use a little information on this prevalent public health issue.

 What is Iron?